 *Food and beverage options, availability and opening hours are subject to change.

-Will Taronga's education programs (including excursions and incursions) resume with the reopening?
+Are Taronga's education programs (including excursions and incursions) currently running?

-Some educational programs have recommenced with strict adherence to NSW Health guidelines such as Zoomobile, Zoo Adventures and Keeper for a Day.
-Taronga Training Institute classes have also begun to take place in the Taronga Institute of Science & Learning.
+Some educational programs are currently operating with strict adherence to NSW Health guidelines such as Zoomobile, Zoo Adventures and Keeper for a Day.
+Taronga Training Institute classes take place in the Taronga Institute of Science & Learning.

 However a number of online learning experiences are available to students and teachers.